Background

 Posted by Pieter van Langen in Background

 Designers continually develop knowledge with customers, commissioners, users, fellow designers, partners, and other stakeholders.
 They produce and use knowledge of different sorts.
-This post explains which sorts of knowledge a team needs to accomplish design work.
+Which sorts of knowledge does a team need to accomplish design work?

 Sorts of knowledge

-The way a team is organized rests on the following sorts of knowledge:
+The way a design team is organized rests on the following sorts of knowledge:

 • Systems: processes and procedures of design.